 Writing a post or an email message that helps someone connect the dots and make a real move forward — that’s awesome.

 And yes, doing what works for our own business, making it better, and having confidence that our revenue streams remain strong and healthy — that’s awesome too.

 And you don’t have to be Copyblogger to do that in your business.
 You can do it today.
 You can be that authority — that likable expert — in your own business.
 You don’t have to wait for more subscribers or more followers or some kind of magic system.

-That’s why we created the Authority Rules series — to distill and focus our best advice on having this kind of business right now.
+That’s why we created MyCopyblogger — to distill and focus our best advice on having this kind of business right now.

-But I can’t pack it all into one post — so sign up for Authority Rules now (it’s free) and let’s talk more.
-We have a special report to give you a fast head start, a series of 50 things your customers wish you knew, and more.
+But I can’t pack it all into one post — so sign up for MyCopyblogger now (it’s free) and let’s talk more.
+We have 14 Ebooks about virtually every aspect of content marketing, to get you off to a fast start, as well as a 20-part course delivered over email to solidify your understanding.
 We really want to have you with us.